 THE EVOLUTION OF THE PMO

-The history of the PMO is unknown by many of the professionals working in this area today.
-However, the PMO’s evolution holds important lessons for us all. ‘
+The evolution of the PMO is unknown by many of the professionals working in this area today.
+However, the PMO’s history holds important lessons for us all.

 Watch the full video interview

 Not many tech entrepreneurs are on a mission to go back in time… and whilst that sounds counter intuitive, it is a strategy that’s absolutely working for one of them.

 As a seasoned leader of transformational change programmes, Rupert Taylor became so frustrated by the complexity of available Project Management Office (PMO) tools, he decided to build his own and founded software firm Kivue.

 The PMO is a often a misunderstood function within a business.
 In fact, many people do not know what a PMO is or associate it with adding bureaucracy that gets in the way of project delivery.
 And the way the PMO has evolved means that it often does!